Karlotcha/Mondrian/README.markdown

 a random number to a fix number (used as a "probability" - I only used integers so it is not real probabilities), the functions decide to continue to "propagate" or not.
-These 3 functions use a lot of different parameters to adjust the patterns to be comparable to Mondriaan’s Victory Boogie.
+These 3 functions use a lot of different parameters to adjust the patterns to be comparable to Mondriaanâ€™s Victory Boogie.

 'draw' is a function to draw the different rectangles (and is called by propagations functions).
-I used again some random number generation to decide which color to pick in a set a few colors I get from the picture of Mondriaan’s Victory Boogie. 'draw' is also managing the animation for the first 5 seconds.
+I used again some random number generation to decide which color to pick in a set a few colors I get from the picture of Mondriaanâ€™s Victory Boogie. 'draw' is also managing the animation for the first 5 seconds.

 Finally, I hide each angle of the whole creation with 4 triangles (I called this step "finish move").